adokky/zero-json/readme.md

 ### Drop-in replacement  (`zero-json-kotlinx`)

-Use this if you only want faster `kotlinx-serialization-json` and nothing more.
+Compatible with `kotlinx-serialization-json` `1.9.0`.

-Compatible with `1.9.0`.
+Not available for JavaScript, though WasmJs is supported.

 ```kotlin
 implementation("io.github.adokky:zero-json-kotlinx:0.5.0")